 Psychedelics when used responsibly are very low risk.
 It is irresponsible use that is almost always the cause of problems.

-So take some holiday time before your journey, switch off from the modern world and go nomadic for a while.
+Take some holiday time before your psychedelic journey, switch off from the modern world and go nomadic for a while.
 Stop inputting, or at the very least take control over what you are allowing in.
 Ideally, no television, social media, reading or hyper-communication.
-I would advise this for a minimum of five days before your experience and to start winding down two weeks before.
-If you can’t do this, just do your best.
-Instead, start outputting; your own ideas, creativity, journalling, art, music.
+I would advise this for a minimum of five days before your experience, and to start winding down two weeks before.
+Instead, start outputting: your own ideas, creativity, journalling, art, music.
 Get out in nature, see what comes up and who you are when you are not engaging with other people’s ideas.

 There may be a time that you wish to come back and have another experience.
 But try to step off of the “more, more, more, bigger, better, faster” treadmill of the Western and modern world.
-Instead do it when it feels right, when you have done everything you can to integrate your last experience and you are truly ready.
+Instead, do it when it feels right, when you have done all that you can to integrate your last experience, and you are truly ready.

 Try to preserve this nomadic and conscientious way of being, for as long as possible post-experience.
 Your brain is incredibly neuroplastic post-psychedelics, which means it is adaptable to change, so it is a fantastic time to lay down the foundations of new healthy habits.

-Endeavour to stay off social media if you can, avoid comparing your life to the superficial and fake glamour of others or getting into arguments with people who don’t care for you.
+Endeavour to stay off social media if you can.
+Avoid comparing your life to the superficial and fake glamour of others, or being around people who drain your energy.

 Take control of your world, take control of your environment and take control of your people.

 Try a daily practice of meditation, breathwork or prayer.
-Find people who you can speak to who are interested and open-minded, people who understand this work.
+Find people to speak to who are interested and open-minded about the psychedelic experience.
 Go to therapy, this can transform your integration process.
-Find a therapist who understands the spiritual emergence and psychedelic process.
+Find a therapist who understands psychedelics and the spiritual emergence process.

-You will feel discombobulated at times as you adjust to the person you are becoming and grieve for what you have lost, this is normal.
-It is very important to stay grounded, engage with the mundane tasks of being an ordinary human being and not to get too lost in the mystical and the transcendent.
+At times it will be disorientating and difficult, as you adjust to the person you are becoming and grieve for what you have lost, this is normal.
+It is important to stay grounded, engage with the mundane tasks of being an ordinary human being and not to get too lost in the mystical and the transcendent.

-And maybe, you will decide to live your life in a simpler fashion, maybe you will choose to disconnect from the manic world we inhabit and look after your mind and body instead.
+And maybe, you will decide to live your life in a simpler fashion, maybe you will choose to disconnect somewhat from the overstimulated world that we inhabit, and instead look after your mind and body instead.
 To treat yourself in the same way a good mother or father would treat an overstimulated infant.

 This is the journey of self-care, growth and evolution, or perhaps devolution.